chandanhpcic/docs/source/manual/how-tos/wireguard-s2s.rst

 Step 5 - Allow traffic between Site A LAN Net and Site B LAN Net
 ----------------------------------------------------------------

-Go to OPNsense Site A :menuselection:`Firewall --> Rules --> LAN A` add a new rule.
+Go to Reticen8 Site A :menuselection:`Firewall --> Rules --> LAN A` add a new rule.

     ====================== ====================================================================================================
      **Action**             *Pass*